sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 How many tools are available for the task of trimming and removing adapter contamination?

-If time allows, use the trim galore tool
+If time allows, use the trim galore tool to trim one of the `fastq` files and repeat the QC.

+N.B. the `fastq` files that we are starting from have already undergone some processing, so you may not see much effect.
 </div>